Spurious Rewards: Rethinking Training Signals in RLVR: (Lack of) Generalization to Other Models

-\paragraph{Practical warning~\parbox{4mm}{ }: Proposed RLVR reward signals should be tested on diverse models!} Many recent methods on RLVR for reasoning draw their conclusions primarily or exclusively from gains shown on Qwen models (non-exhaustively, \cite{zuo2025ttrl, zhao2025learning, wang2024openr, xie2025logic, hu2025open, zhang2025right}).
-As a case study, we experimented with recent work on (1) test time training \citep{zuo2025ttrl} and (2) one-shot RL~\citep{wang2025reinforcement}.
-As shown in Figure~\ref{fig:ttrl_results}, these methods exhibits a similar pattern to our results above: the proposed training signals yield strong improvements on \qwenmathfamily or \qwenbasefamily models, matching the performance of the ground truth rewards.
+\textbf{Practical warning~\parbox{4mm}{ }: Proposed RLVR reward signals should be tested on diverse models!} Many recent methods on RLVR for reasoning draw their conclusions primarily or exclusively from gains shown on Qwen models (non-exhaustively, \cite{zuo2025ttrl, zhao2025learning, wang2024openr, xie2025logic, hu2025open, zhang2025right}).
+As a case study, we experimented with recent work on (1) test time training \citep{zuo2025ttrl} and (2) one-shot RL~\citep{wang2025reinforcement} (setup details in Appendix~\ref{app:oneshot_ttrl_setup}).
+We find these methods exhibit a pattern similar to our results above: the proposed training signals yield strong improvements in the \qwenmathfamily or \qwenbasefamily models, matching the performance of the ground truth rewards (Figure~\ref{fig:ttrl_results} in Appendix~\ref{app:ttrl_and_one_shot_rl}).
 However, these same signals often fail to yield performance gains on other model families.
-See Appendix~\ref{app:oneshot_ttrl_setup} for details of the setup.
 Our findings suggest that existing Qwen-centric RLVR research should possibly be further validated on non-Qwen models.